The Most Popular Spices in the World

 Popularity Contest

-Spices have always shaped the course of civilization.
-They sparked exploration, built trade empires, and transformed cuisines.
-But today, popularity is best measured less by legend and more by data: how much the world produces, buys, and eats.
-So to properly host this popularity contest, we focus on the two metrics most indicative of global demand: annual production quantity and market size.
-In other words, how much is grown and used, and how much money the world spends on it.
+What makes a spice truly popular?
+In the past, they sparked exploration, built empires, and transformed cultures and cuisines.
+But today, the legends of old have less weight.
+Is black pepper really the "king of spices"?
+It may be the most historically significant, but what do the numbers tell us?
+Current economic data is our best guide: how much the world produces, buys, and eats.
+So to properly host this popularity contest, we're focusing on two metrics: annual production quantity and market size.
+In other words, how much is grown and how much money people spend to consume it.

 1. Chiles